 Regional and international artists, Frances Yeung, Leah Lovett and Joey Chin, developed these classics and texts into original artworks, in collaboration with older women, men aged 40+ and carers from the Chinese Community Centre – Birmingham.

 Curated by Dr Rachel Marsden, the exhibition will also include contributions from, and documentation of, the Chinese community to celebrate their art practice, and references to Library of Birmingham and Cadbury Research Library collections.

-Please register if you wish to attend the opening launch and drinks reception in the Library of Birmingham on 5th March.
 The exhibition will run from 6th March to 31 May 2020.

 Chinese Classics: Arts Practice & the Community is a partnership project between the Chinese Community Centre – Birmingham (CCC-B) and Library of Birmingham, Birmingham City Council, as part of China West Midlands 2020 (CWM2020), supported by an Arts Council National Lottery Project Grant and Penguin Random House.